The SEO Framework was initially named AutoDescription because its sole purpose was generating descriptions.

 Now we have secure content that can be used anywhere on your site.
 For a final secure touch-up, we escape the description for the meta tag’s attribute output.

 For now, PHP is a single-threaded scripting language, and this means it can only do one thing at a time.
-We don’t want your site visitors to wait for a hidden tag to load, so we are strict and careful about what we use.
-It is why our software is performant, and why it takes months to release updates.
+We don’t want your site visitors to wait for a hidden tag to load, so we are strict and careful about what we integrate.
+It is why our software is performant and why it takes many months to release updates.

 With that, the description generator is almost perfect, but not quite.
 For example, our generator isn’t aware of your intent, nor does it calculate the pixels used.
-So, if you want to make it perfect, consider if you have the time to do so, and fill in the meta tag yourself.
-The people we work with don’t have that time, and so we made this plugin.
+So, if you want to make it perfect, consider if it’s worth your time to fill in the meta tag yourself.
+The people we work with don’t have that time, and so we made this plugin: The SEO Framework was originally called “Autodescription.”